DriftShield/driftshield/README.md

 # DriftShield

-A decentralized prediction markets platform built on Solana, enabling users to bet on real-world events with on-chain transparency and oracle-based resolution.
+A decentralized prediction markets platform built on Solana, enabling users to bet on real-world events with on-chain transparency, oracle-based resolution, and X402 USDC payments.

 ## Overview

 DriftShield allows users to create and participate in prediction markets for various events.
 All bets are stored on-chain using Solana blockchain, ensuring transparency, security, and immutability.
-The platform integrates with Polymarket for market data and uses X402 for seamless payments.
+The platform integrates with Polymarket for market data and uses the **X402 payment protocol** with USDC for seamless, pay-per-bet transactions.

 ## Features